dataminer-site/dataminer-site.github.io/docs/api/python/data_ingestion.md

 # [(1, 'one'), (2, 'two'), (3, 'three'), (4, 'four')]
 ```

-DuckDB also supports "registering" a DataFrame or Arrow object as a virtual table, comparable to a SQL `VIEW`.
+DataMiner also supports "registering" a DataFrame or Arrow object as a virtual table, comparable to a SQL `VIEW`.
 This is useful when querying a DataFrame/Arrow object that is stored in another way (as a class variable, or a value in a dictionary).
 Below is a Pandas example:

 If your Pandas DataFrame is stored in another location, here is an example of manually registering it: